mcohen01/amazonica/README.md

 The default authentication scheme is to use the [chained Provider class] [15] from the AWS SDK, whereby authentication is attempted in the following order:
 - Environment Variables - AWS_ACCESS_KEY_ID and AWS_SECRET_KEY
 - Java System Properties - aws.accessKeyId and aws.secretKey
+- Credential profiles file at the default location (~/.aws/credentials) shared by all AWS SDKs and the AWS CLI
 - Instance profile credentials delivered through the Amazon EC2 metadata service

 Note that in order for the Instance Profile Metadata to be found, you must have launched the instance with a provided IAM role, and the same permissions as the IAM Role the instance was launched with will apply.